kaiiiz/Spotify2KKBOX/README.md

 ## How to run in local?

-Since I use the free heroku plan, the transform progress may be extremely slow.
+Since the free heroku plan, the transform progress may be extremely slow.
 I suggest to clone the project and run it locally if you expect the greater performance.

 ### Install